binarykore/bloodmoon/README.md

-# bloodmoon
+# Blood Moon
-Blood Moon is the Red Dawn of Myst Node (Akatsuki in Japanese)..
+* Blood Moon is the Red Dawn of Myst Node (Akatsuki in Japanese)..